 With the arrival of Ganpati Bappa, we are all excited and loaded with sweets- especially Modaks.
 Bappa’s favorite treat is accompanied by 4 other types of sweets, usually, one of which is Shrikhand.
 Shrikhand is made from hung curd.
 Yogurt is tied and hung in a muslin cloth overnight to drain out all the liquid.
 What we are left with is this creamy dairy full of probiotic bacteria.
 Absolutely cooling on your system.
 Common Shrikhand flavors are Kesar, badam, mango, etc.

 Also, read the Yummy Ganesh Chaturthi Meal plan!

 Like most of us, if you are entertaining a bunch of guests, and you want to look different or you wish to do something creative besides the traditional Maharashtrian meal, we got you covered.
 We have these two unique yet easy recipes that will earn you the title ‘Master Chef’.

 1. Dahi Ke Kebab

-This is a savoury recipe.
-Spicy, sour yogurt kebabs are deep fried and served with tamarind-dates chutney.
+This is a savory recipe.
+Spicy, sour yogurt kebabs are deep-fried and served with tamarind-dates chutney.
 An excellent appetizer or finger food.
 You may present them on a platter with a side of dipping sauce or in petit shot glasses.
 The richness from yogurt really pairs well with the tart yet sweet chutney.
 Together, they tickle your taste buds and we bet, you can’t just eat one!

-2 cups curd / yogurt thick and fresh
+2 cups curd or yogurt thick and fresh

 1 cup paneer crumbled